 A change in career, Sarah became an Executive Assistant working for the Guardian Newspaper whilst studying for a BSc in Health Sciences at the University of Westminster.

-Sarah became interested in a sustainable and ethical fashion whilst working at Cath Kidston.
+Sarah became interested in a sustainable fashion whilst working at Cath Kidston.
 Recently awarded a certificate from the University of Exeter and Fashion Revolution, she actively campaigns for a circular fashion economy including writing articles on the subject.
-Refashioning vintage textiles is a form of recycling and preventing fabrics from entering landfill.
-Sarah also teaches people to mend and re-model their clothes at a weekly class in East London in collaboration with sustainable textiles expert Eleanor Tull.
+Refashioning vintage fabrics is a form of recycling and prevents textiles from becoming waste and entering landfill.
+Sarah teaches people to mend and re-model their clothes at a weekly class in East London in collaboration with sustainable textiles expert Eleanor Tull and called Fast Fashion Therapy.

-Sarah enjoys teaching people to make their own clothes and runs a regular sewing club offering a friendly collaborative space for people to sew.
-She hosts workshops teaching dressmaking at Miss Ginger’s fabric shop in Folkestone.
+Sarah enjoys teaching people to make their own clothes and runs a regular sewing club in Bow, London.
+Offering a friendly collaborative space for people to sew.
+More dressmaking workshops will be arranged in the new year.

 Sarah lives with her husband in East London enjoying all the culture and history that London has to offer.